agnesbn/VIS_assignment1/README.md

 python src/image_search_all.py
 ```
 - This takes a while to run (especially with a smaller machine).
-- The results are saved in `out/all`
+- The plots for the first 10 images and the CSV is saved in `out/all`.

 ## 5. Discussion of results
 When I ran the main code, I chose `image_232` as my taget image and thus put in `231` as my target image index.
 The output files are: